luxk3/ubuntu_server_remote_dev_platformio/README.md

 ![alt](resources/new_ssh_host.png)
 6. Insert the connection string.
 Note: if you want to use SSH keys, you need to have that copied in the ~/.ssh/ path.

-    Also you need the `-A` param to forward the keys.
+    You need the `-A` param to forward the keys.

     __Alternative__: you can connect every time using SSH user and password

-    To use password, the connection string is:
+    To use a password, the connection string is:
     `ssh -o IdentitiesOnly=yes ubuntu@<your_server_IP>`
 ![alt](resources/add_new_ssh_host.png)
 7. Connect to the remote server
-8. Install PlatformIO extention on the __remote server__:
+8. Install PlatformIO extension on the __remote server__:
 ![alt](resources/install_platformio_extension_remote.png)
-9.Reboot the VM
+9. Reboot the VM

 ## Configure PlatformIO to work remotely

-Connect again to the remote dev tunnel (step 4-7)
+Connect again to the remote dev tunnel (steps 4-7)
-__Important__: In order to have PlatformIO working remotely, we need to amend fix the PlatformIO server PORT and add a forward rule to the __ssh__ settings:
+__Important__: In order to have PlatformIO working remotely, we need to change the PlatformIO server PORT and add a forward rule to the __ssh__ settings:
 1. Adjust PlatformIO server port:
     1. Go to VS Code settings:
     ![alt](resources/vs_code_settings.png)